-The Mac Pro released in late 2019, but Apple is already considering major changes to the platform.
+The Mac Pro was released in late 2019, but Apple is already considering significant changes to the platform.
 Apple announced that it intends to transition the entire Mac line to Apple Silicon away from Intel.
 The announcement took place only six months after the desktop debuted, throwing its future into question.

 Apple Silicon processors have been used in the iPhone and iPad for years, and now they are being used in the Mac.
 Apple released the first three Macs running custom silicon in November 2020— the Mac mini, MacBook Air, and 13-inch MacBook Pro.

 In late 2021, Apple introduced the M1 Pro and M1 Max in the upgraded 16-inch MacBook Pro and new 14-inch MacBook Pro.
 The power of these processors outmatch all but the most powerful computers on the market and even places the Intel-based Mac Pro at odds.

 Apple promised the processor transition would take about two years.
 So by the end of 2022, Apple is expected to have its custom silicon inside its top-of-the-line Mac Pro.
 In addition, rumors suggest Apple will release a smaller model with the processors and less modularity thanks to the custom silicon.